Prince Harry supports mine clearance in Angola, almost 30 years after Diana

 Prince Harry traveled to Angola at the beginning of this week to talk to the country's president about the evacuation of landmines.
 This happened almost three decades after his mother's memorable visit to the South African country.

-commitment to a mini -free angola
+Commitment to a mini -free Angola

 The Duke of Sussex shared his vision of a “min -free land” during a meeting with Angolan President João Lourenço on Tuesday, as the International NGO, the Halo Trust, reported.